blaiseee/invoice-generator/README.md

 - Amount (in PHP)
 - Type done to finish input

-A PDF and HTML invoice will be generated in the same directory.
+A PDF invoice will be generated in the same directory.

 ## 🖥 Example Output
 ```bash